stijn-dejongh/ars-rethorica/manuscript/book2chapter9.md

 [^^8_1]: νεμεσᾶν : “the nobler brother of envy” (Nietzsche).

-[^^8_2]: There is justice both in the punishment of theThere is justice both in the punishment of the parricide and in the deserved good fortune of others.
+[^^8_2]: There is justice both in the punishment of the parricide and in the deserved good fortune of others.
 The conclusion must refer to the latter; if his like is fortunate, he hopes he may be.

-[^^8_3]: Because it is a man's own fault, and pity isBecause it is a man's own fault, and pity is only felt for what is undeserved.
+[^^8_3]: Because it is a man's own fault, and pity is only felt for what is undeserved.

-[^^8_4]: The first part of the sentence is clear: men are indignant when what good men deserve isThe first part of the sentence is clear: men are indignant when what good men deserve is possessed by those who are not good.
+[^^8_4]: The first part of the sentence is clear: men are indignant when what good men deserve is possessed by those who are not good.
 The literal translation o the text as it stands is: “Men are indignant . . . at all the advantages of which good men and those who possess natural advantages are worthy”; but this cannot be right, since there is nothing in natural advantages to arouse moral indignation, there is no question of their being deserved or undeserved.
 Something may have fallen out like “but they will not be indignant with those who possess natural advantages.”
 Roemer ( Rhein .
 Mus.
 39 p.
 504) suggests οὐδ᾽ εἰ τὰ φύσει